rubendsa/rubendsa.github.io/_posts/2026-09-01-explaining-rlinf-and-isaac-lab.md

 Walking a single transition makes the architecture easier to see:

 1. The environment worker steps many Isaac Lab environments and receives camera images, state tensors, rewards, and episode signals.
+Its wrapper gathers the configured keys into RLinf's canonical observation fields.
-2. The integration wrapper gathers the configured observation keys.
-The GR00T converter renames and reshapes them into the model's expected video, state, and language modalities.
+2. An Env Channel carries those observations to the rollout worker.
+The registered GR00T converter renames and reshapes them into the model's expected video, state, and language modalities.
-3. The rollout worker runs the VLA and emits an action chunk.
+3. The rollout worker runs the VLA.
+Its action converter pads and maps the resulting chunk back to the Isaac Lab joint-action layout, then a Rollout Channel returns it to the environment worker.
-4. The action converter maps that chunk back to the Isaac Lab action layout, including any configured prefix or suffix padding.
-Isaac Lab applies the action and advances physics.
+4. Isaac Lab applies the action and advances physics.
+In the pinned reference version, the rollout worker accumulates the resulting actions, rewards, dones, old log-probs, values, and model inputs into trajectory batches.
-5. The environment interaction worker sends completed trajectories to the actor worker.
-The actor computes the RL objective and updates the sharded model; the runner coordinates checkpoint saves and synchronizes fresh weights back to rollout.
+5. An Actor Channel carries those batches to the actor worker.
+The actor computes advantages and returns, updates the sharded model, and exposes fresh weights; the Runner coordinates checkpoint saves and the next actor-to-rollout synchronization.

 The critical engineering work is at steps two and four.
 A tensor can have a valid shape and still carry the wrong meaning.
 Camera order, joint order, slice boundaries, time dimensions, and action chunking all need to agree.